wp-plugins/the-guardian-news-feed/readme.txt

 == Changelog ==

+= 0.4 =
+* Better support for JSON under older versions of PHP or Wordpress
+* Changed Guardian short url to full url in publishing articles
+* Improved fallbacks to ensure a post excerpt is included

 = 0.3 =
 * Relies more on Wordpress functions (less error prone)
 * Bug fix to allow filtering by section